LiveGobe/livegobe-website/README.md

 # Web App README
 This is a web application built with Node.js and Express.js.
-It uses MongoDB as its database and Passport.js for authentication.
+It uses MongoDB as its database and Passport.js for authentication, React for Server Side Rendering and Static Site Generation, SASS for styling.

 ## Features
 - User authentication and authorization